ytmytm/c128-bytewide-color-ram-1571cr-expansion/README.md

 Like the onboard U20 (4066) it switches Color RAM on/off bus, depending on the state of AEC line.

 <img src="media/bytewide4-8.gif" alt="Schematic from http://www.sdiy.org/richardc64/color/byte.html">

+Note: this schematic shows the general idea.
+Don't cut anything on the mainboard and don't piggyback chips

 ## Why?